 This is where you sign your name and affirm that you understand the form and have provided true information.

-Send your Change of Status application by mail to the USCIS Dallas Lockbox Facility.
-Check the USCIS website for details; filing locations can change.
-Use either a courier service such as FedEx or U.S. certified mail with a return receipt, so as to track the application if it’s lost.
+Send your Change of Status application by mail to the USCIS Lockbox Facility indicated on USCIS's filing instructions.
+(For most applicants, the address will be a Dallas one.)
+It's wise to use either a courier service such as FedEx or U.S. certified mail with a return receipt, so as to track the application if it's lost.

 What if classes start and you still haven't gotten an answer from USCIS?
 If you are otherwise eligible, it's best to start attending class.
 If you are changing to F-1 status from B-1, B-2, or F-2 status, however, you are not eligible to start attending classes until your Change of Status application is approved.